jinghuazhao/QTR/HUA_methylation_analysis/README.md

+## The BiSeq problem

+It becomes apparent that beyond certain number of samples, BiSeq suddenly has integer overflow/request enormous amount of memory.

 ## A new implementation with BiSeq

+This work is derived from the observation that we can dissect the total samples in batches and then combine them.

 [BiSeq.R](BiSeq.R) replaces 1_BiSeq.R in both experiments below.
 It handles the triplet with suffexes as 1a2a,1b3b,2c3c rather than a sequence of numbers, as readily visible from *SUA_sample_information.csv*.